therealsocialproject/carcass/README.md

 > This acts as a testing ground for the actual game - Ocean.

 1. Pull this repository.
-2. Do NOT open the UE4 project solution file OR the Visual Studio solution file.
+2. Do NOT open the UE4 project solution file OR the Visual Studio solution file yet.

 #### The [Ocean]

 > This is the actual game source code, assets, configuration and data.

 3. Go over here - https://github.com/therealsocialproject/Ocean2.0 - and pull the repository.
 SEPARATELY from this one.
-4. Keep both repositories anywhere you like, as long as they're beside each other, but NOT inside.
+4. Keep both repositories anywhere you like, as long as they're beside each other, but NOT inside each other.

 #### Workflow